-30. In case of exception or a Confirm BOD reply message with an error status, the worker directs the native adapter to put the original message on the error queue.
+17. In case of exception or a Confirm BOD reply message with an error status, the worker directs the native adapter to put the original message on the error queue.
 The name of the error queue is obtained from the configuration file based on the dependency logical identifier, body category, and body type of the original message.

-Based on the dependency application identifier, body category, and body type, the worker performs a two-stage lookup in the configuration file in the following order:
+Based on the dependency application identifier, body category, and body type, the worker performs a multistage lookup in the configuration file in the following order:

 - a.
-For specific body category and body type values that are associated with that dependency logical identifier. - b.
-If no specific values are present, default body category and body type values are used.
-The default value for body category is DEFAULT.
-The default value for body type is DEFAULT. - If the native adapter is able to put the error message on the error queue, the native adapter is directed to commit the message from the receive queue. - If the native adapter is not able to put the error message on the error queue, the following occurs: - a.
+For specific body category and body type values. - b.
+For a specific body category value and a default body type value. - c.
+For a default body category value and a specific body type value. - d.
+For default body category and body type values. - If the native adapter is able to put the error message on the error queue, the native adapter is directed to commit the message from the receive queue. - If the native adapter is not able to put the error message on the error queue, the following occurs: - a.
 The worker directs the native adapter to roll back, that is, not to commit. - b.
 The worker sets a flag that directs all workers under that adapter daemon to shut down.
 This signifies that the message has a problem.
 Shutting down all workers prevents other workers from reprocessing the same problem message with the same result. - c.
 If an out-of-memory error occurs, the exception is treated in the same way as all other exceptions except that the worker sets a flag for itself to stop when it has completed processing the current message.
-This makes more memory available for other workers. - 31.
+This makes more memory available for other workers. - 18.
 When the native adapter notifies the worker that the work is done, the worker checks two flags: - Whether this worker is to stop.
-This can be caused by a Java out-of-memory condition. - Whether all workers are to stop, caused as described in the previous step. - 32.
+This can be caused by a Java out-of-memory condition. - Whether all workers are to stop, caused as described in the previous step. - 19.
 If either flag is set, the worker stops.
 If neither flag is set, the worker processes the next message.
-The worker requests that the native adapter receive a message. - 33.
+The worker requests that the native adapter receive a message. - 20.
 If a reply message is put onto the reply queue or if an error message is put onto the error queue, the following occurs: - a.
-MQSeries or other messaging software delivers it back to the source side of the kernel.
+MQSeries or other messaging software delivers it back to the source side of the kernel. - b.

-b.
 If the source adapter called its native adapter's sendRequestResponse method, then the kernel retrieves the message from the reply queue and returns it to the source adapter.
 If the source adapter called the sendMsg method, then the kernel puts the message into the source application's receive queue.